-Rosetta 2 is available only for Mac computers with Apple silicon.
+Rosetta 2 is only available on Mac computers with Apple silicon.

-You're asked to install Rosetta the first time you open an app that needs Rosetta.
-Click Install, then enter your user name and password to allow installation to proceed.
+You'll be asked to install Rosetta the first time you open an app that needs Rosetta.
+Click Install, then enter your username and password to allow the installation process to proceed.

-If you click Not Now, you will be asked again the next time you open an app that needs Rosetta.
+If you click Not Now, you'll be asked to proceed with the installation again the next time you open an app that needs Rosetta.

-If Rosetta is already installed, you are not asked to install it again.
+If Rosetta has already been installed, you will not be asked to install it again.